 To help explain the need to better manage Enterprise Data Operations and Orchestration, we'll start by surveying the scope of the challenge.

 The challenge is simple enough to see.
 1 Business now operates within a rising flood of data, pouring in through every customer and partner interaction.
 Informed decisions are being made faster than ever before.
-And, we can either move at the speed of these decisions, or be washed away in the flood.
+And, you can either 2 move at the speed of these decisions.
+Or, be washed away in the flood.

-It's like death by 1,000 paper cuts.
-1 Just ungestion from all your systems involves change data capture, parallelization, and tracking slowly changing dimensions to support historical analysis, not to mention type conversion from various systems to a common standard.
+It's like death by 1,000 paper cuts, when you try to do it all by hand.
+1 Just ingestion from all your systems involves change data capture, parallelization, and tracking slowly changing dimensions to support historical analysis, not to mention type conversion from various systems to a common standard.
 2 Along the way you're merging and synchronizing from all the various data schema which have evolved over time throughout your enterprise, while at the same time tracking that history, so you can report trends over time.
 3 Then with all this data brought to a common lake, the real work begins, building pipelines to transform all this data to the forms you need for reporting, analytics, machine learning, and more.
 Pipelines often built differently by different teams, potentially with different tools, creating long term management complexity.
-4 The end point of these transformations, of course, are the models and cubes you must design to support your reports and anaytics.
+4 The end point of these transformations, of course, are the models and cubes you must design to support your reports and analytics.
 5 All of which must be tuned in various ways to run at speed.
-6 And, all this while cataloging, tracking, and managing who gets access to which parts of all this data, in which statess, to support industry and regulatory compliance.
+6 And, all this while cataloging, tracking, and managing who gets access to which parts of all this data, in which states, to support industry and regulatory compliance.
 7 Then there's all the operational complexity under the hood.
 How are systems scaling to meet load requirements.
 How are your pipelines and models being migrated out of development and into production?
 How are these operations being monitored.
 Are you able to pause and restart your transformations, and retry from a known state if they fail?
 When you dial all this out to the broadest view, it's a bit astounding that anyone can make all this work at all.

 It all seemed so simple, back in the day.
 1 Over the past several decades, business operations have come to be defined by Enterprise Resource Planning, coupled with rigid, old style data warehouses.
 As online commerce has grown, new types of Operational Data Store have come into play, along with Customer Relationship Management systems.
 2 Each of these were backed by their own particular data silos, some of these internal, but more commonly external in recent years, up in the cloud.
 3 Over time it became clear that the built in analytical and reporting capabilities of any single system were insufficient, because data is spread across many systems and silos.
 4 So, a whole new tooling ecosystem emerged to extract, transform, and load data from one system to another, supporting growing needs for Business Intelligence Reporting and Enterprise Analytics.
 Of course, these tools all came with their own specialized requirements, forcing the creation of specialized coding and service teams, from which 5 it became normal to expect 6 to 12 month cycles to implement new cross-system use cases.
 Yes, things generally eventually worked, but the custom coding was slow, the teams were expensive, and the resulting systems were often locked onto monolithic hardware platforms, unable to take advantage of cluster-scale technologies.